AlexeySmolenchuk/hGeoPatterns/docs/Building.md

 ## Building
 Update values for **HFS**, **RMANTREE**, **RFHTREE** variables in the [CMakeLists.txt](../CMakeLists.txt#L4-L15)

-Then, assuming you opened terminal in the root of *hGeoPattern*
+Then, assuming you opened terminal in the root of *hGeoPatterns*
 ``` sh
 mkdir build
 cd build